apache/druid/docs/operations/python.md

   ~ under the License.
   -->

-Apache Druid startup script requires python.
-This page has steps to install python and additional libraries required by the startup script.
+Apache Druid startup script requires a python interpreter.
+This page has steps to install python interpreter and required libraries.

-## Python installation instruction
+## Python interpreter installation instructions

 ### MacOS
 MacOS comes with a version of Python2, which has been deprecated.
 Python2 and Python3 can coexist on the same machine without problems.